arcalot/arcaflow-engine/README.md

 The Arcaflow Engine allows you to run workflows using container engines, such as Docker or Kubernetes.
 The plugins must be built with the [Arcaflow SDK](https://arcalot.io/arcaflow/creating-plugins/python/).

-## Pre-build binaries
+## Pre-built binaries

-If you want to use our prebuilt binaries, you can find them in the [releases section](https://github.com/arcalot/arcaflow-engine/releases).
+If you want to use our pre-built binaries, you can find them in the [releases section](https://github.com/arcalot/arcaflow-engine/releases).

 ## Building from source